Breakfast at School

 Many San Diego County schools offer the free and reduced-price breakfast program but it remains underutilized.
 To help ensure all students start their day well nourished, some schools are implementing Breakfast in the Classroom.
 Students eat breakfast at their desks in their classrooms during the first 10-15 minutes of class while teachers conduct administrative activities or begin the day’s lessons.
 To learn more about Breakfast in the Classroom, visit the San Diego Unified School District Food Services Department or BreakfastFirst.

-The Food Research and Action Center just released (January 2011) School Breakfast in America’s Big Cities, a report that examines the performance of school breakfast programs in 26 large urban school districts, including San Diego Unified School District, during the 2009-2010 school year.
+The Food Research and Action Center report, School Breakfast in America’s Big Cities, examines the performance of school breakfast programs in 26 large urban school districts, including San Diego Unified School District, during the 2009-2010 school year.
 San Diego was one of several cities able to significantly increase daily low-income student breakfast participation (by 3,166 students, a 8.5% increase).